annettekk/gut_microbiota_and_weight_loss_success_during_fasting/README.md

 4. 20230912_sample_metadata_anonymised.xlsx -metadata for CaZymes counts for Ducarmon dataset
 5. cazy_classification_fixed_updated_2025.csv -contains CaZymes subfamilies grouped by FUNCTION_AT_DESTINATION_1 stated in the file 20250219_Table_S1_incl_dbCAN3_annotations.xlsx
 6. 20250219_Table_S1_incl_dbCAN3_annotations.xlsx
-7. 3d ds 16S clin data.csv - this one is used by the python script; it is a csv version of CLINICAL_DATA tab from BW-microbiote-clinical-data-13052025-3d-ds.xlsx
+7. 3d ds 16S clin data.csv - this one is used by the python script that analyses 16S dataset; it is a csv version of CLINICAL_DATA tab from BW-microbiote-clinical-data-13052025-3d-ds.xlsx
-8. metadata.csv - this one is used by the python script; it is a csv version of METADATA tab from BW-microbiote-clinical-data-13052025-3d-ds.xlsx
+8. metadata.csv - this one is used by the python script that analyses 16S dataset; it is a csv version of METADATA tab from BW-microbiote-clinical-data-13052025-3d-ds.xlsx
 9. BW-microbiote-clinical-data-13052025-3d-ds.xlsx
-10. bmi_results_adj_fast_days.csv
+10. bmi_results_adj_fast_days.csv - this one is used by the python script that analyses 16S dataset; contains manually corrected numbers of fasting days for each participant